Chile entry requirements for Greece passport holders

 Return or onward ticket

-Immigration officers at Santiago (SCL) routinely ask for proof of onward travel.
-Have a printed or digital copy of your return ticket or a flight out of Chile within 90 days.
-Airlines also check this before boarding.
+Immigration officers at Santiago (SCL) routinely ask for a return or onward ticket.
+Have a printed or digital copy of your flight booking ready.
+A bus ticket to Argentina or Peru also counts as onward travel if you are leaving overland.

 Recommended